 In signing your contract with the excavator I suggest that you put a clause in the contract that states that you'll charge him $100/day past a certain day if he is not finished with the side-laterals by that date.

-I heard about including "that $100.00 clause” in the contract from another sub and I thought it was outrageous, so I didn't do it.
+I heard about that “ clause” in the contract from another sub and thought it was extreme, so I didn't do it.
 By not having this clause in my contract, my excavator cost me thousands by putting me off until the winter when the ground was frozen 14 inches.
 I was depending on the excavator to tell me WHEN we should dig.
 I didn't count on the excavator "putting me off" for his own benefit and doing other jobs instead of mine.

 In just 2 months time from doing our landscaping, the ground all along the front of the house was all wet due to a leak in our irrigation system.
 Our steps were pulling away from the house, in spite of the rebar that had been drilled into the foundation to prevent the steps from pulling away.